quickthyme/qloop/docs/introduction.md

 then it may choose to call the standard `outputCompletion` with resolved data.
 Otherwise, it should forward the error (or generate a new one, depending) down the line by calling `errCompletion` instead.

+The error handler should *not* throw an error.

 The default behavior is to just forward the error.